Azoulay v The Queen: Decision of the Court

+Majority reasons

-The Supreme Court overturned the trial.
-Justice Robert Taschereau wrote an opinion saying he could imagine that there was sufficient evidence to convict Azoulay.
-However, he agreed with the dissenting Chief Justice in the lower court that the trial judge "failed to instruct properly the jury, in omitting to review the evidence."
-Taschereau pointed to Spencer v.
-Alaska Parkers (1905) to say precedent had been established that judges should help guide the jury in giving "value and effect" to certain pieces of evidence.
-Thus, needless details were not discarded, and the jury was "left in a state of confusion."
+Justice Robert Taschereau gave reasons for himself and Chief Justice Thibaudeau Rinfret.
+He stated that he could imagine that there was sufficient evidence to convict Azoulay.
+However, he agreed with the dissenting chief justice in the lower court that the trial judge "failed to instruct properly the jury, in omitting to review the evidence."
+Taschereau relied on the Supreme Court's earlier decision in Spencer v Alaska Packers Association, which had held that judges should help guide the jury in giving "value and effect" to certain pieces of evidence.
+He held that the judge's failure to review the evidence meant the jury was "left in a state of confusion."

-Justice James Wilfred Estey, in his opinion, wrote that the evidence in this case was "technical and somewhat involved," and that made it all the more necessary that a judge should help summarize the facts and distinguish important evidence from needless details.
+In his separate reasons, Estey wrote that the evidence in this case was "technical and somewhat involved," and that made it all the more necessary that a judge should help summarize the facts and distinguish important evidence from needless details.
 In particular, he found that the defence arguments were not adequately presented.

-Dissent
+Dissenting reasons

 Two dissents were written by Justices Ivan Rand and Gérald Fauteux.

-Rand wrote that the defence was not actually complex, and the facts were generally accepted.
+Rand concluded that the defence was not actually complex, and the facts were generally accepted.
 For a judge to summarize the defence's arguments would have been redundant after a simple point had been repeated and explored many times.

-Fauteux wrote that if the trial judge had summarized the expert testimony, this would work against rather than favour the defence's case.
+Fauteux concluded that if the trial judge had summarized the expert testimony, this would work against rather than favour the defence's case.